 If the answer to the above questions is "yes," please continue reading.

+Predictive CSAT, as the name suggests, is an AI-powered feature in Sprinklr that predicts the CSAT score, or how satisfied a customer is, without filling out the CSAT survey.
 As soon as a ticket comes in, the agent would see the predictive CSAT score mentioned.
-AI arrives at a number by extrapolating data such as sentiment, intent, emotion, intensity, and time of reply after examining past agent-customer interactions.
+AI arrives at a number by extrapolating data such as sentiment, intent, emotion, intensity, and reply time after examining past agent-customer interactions.